uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

-# Commons built up steps
+# Commons build up steps

 The following guide is intended to guide you through the process of bringing up a gen3 commons.
-This particular guide is intended for those who would build commons independetly from a centralized account, said kind of account we call it CSOC and is used basically to control multiple commons, and also collect logs from all of them for later process.
+This particular guide is intended for those who would build commons independently from a centralized account.
+Said account will be called CSOC and is used to control multiple commons and also collect logs from them for later processing.